philosowaffle/peloton-to-garmin/README.md

 ## TODO
 * Use docker environment variable to set the number of activities to download from peloton
+* Use docker environment variable to set all configurable propeties (usernames, passwords, output folder location, etc.)
 * Feed names into garmin upload tool along with file names
 * Run container as a service that will periodically check for new activities